dpocknee/vagabonding/README.md

 TBC is a mobile application for geolocation-based messaging.
 The app is designed for individuals who are looking for others in the nearby vicinity to share experiences with.

-A typical use scenario would involve a solo-trvaller new to a city, opening up the app and messaging another solo-traveller in the same city and arranging to meet up the next day to explore the local museums together.
+A typical use scenario would involve a solo-traveller new to a city, opening up the app and messaging another solo-traveller in the same city and arranging to meet up the next day to explore the local museums together.

 ### Collaborators